ljbrewer/portfolio/README.md

 I was to create a webpage that provided a glimpse in the projects I have completed to date.

 I made room to include four projects:
-   1. Cheesy Puff Game,
+   1. Animal Adoption Website
-   2. Spaceman Invader Game,
+   2. Day Planner
-   3. Horiseon web page,
+   3. Horiseon web page
-   4. Placeholder for a fourth project
+   4. Password Generator

 I included sections for:
     About Me Inforamtion,